ConduitNetwork/docs/monitoring/checks.rst

 Checks
 ======

 The Monitoring system is composed of individual checks.
-A check is created for every container or vm that is provisioned through |morpheus| .
+A check is created for every container or vm that is provisioned through |conduit| .
 One interesting thing about these checks is they are type aware.
 There are several different built in check types that are selected based on the service or instance type that is being provisioned.
 These range from database type checks to web checks and message checks.
 They are highly configurable and also feature fallback check types for those more generic use cases.

 Checks can be customized to run custom queries, check queue sizes, or even adjust severity levels and check intervals.
 All of these things can be controlled from the Checks sub tab within Monitoring.